The 30 Principles for Agentic Engineering — Part 2: The Lifecycle

 Principle 9 — Verify before done; never mark complete without proof

-Statement.
-"Done" means the test suite passes, the linter passes, the typecheck passes, and the acceptance criteria are demonstrably met.
+"Done" means tests pass, linter passes, typecheck passes, and acceptance criteria are demonstrably met.
 If any one fails, the task is not done.

-CLAUDE.md: "Verification before done.
-Runverify.sh.
+Add to CLAUDE.md: "Run verify.sh.
 If anything fails, keep working.
-Do not mark complete until everything passes." - PR template includes a "verification output" section.
+Do not mark complete until everything passes."
+Include a "verification output" section in the PR template.
+The ticket isn't closed until the proof is attached.

 Principle 10 — AI-reviews-AI is not segregation of duties

-Why it matters.
 Sibling agents share priors, share training, share blind spots.
 Auditors are not going to accept "an agent reviewed it" in 2026, and they should not be expected to.
-This principle has its own long-form treatment with the regulatory citations — but the operational rule is short.
+This principle has its own long-form treatment with the regulatory citations.

 Principle 11 — Characterisation tests before brownfield changes

-Statement.
-For legacy code, generate characterisation tests that capture current behaviour before the agent makes any change.
+Before any agent touches legacy code, generate characterisation tests that capture current behaviour.
 Don't modify code that isn't covered.

-Why it matters.
-The brownfield over-refactor anti-pattern — agent rewrites stable code into something subtly broken — is one of the most consistently reported failure modes.
+The brownfield over-refactor anti-pattern — agent rewrites stable code into something subtly broken — is one of the most consistently reported failure modes in the field.
 Feathers' 20-year-old technique is the cheap fix, and the agent itself is the perfect characterisation-test writer.
-The full tutorial walks through the prompt and the mutation-testing layer on top.
+The full tutorial walks through the prompt and the mutation-testing layer.

 Principle 12 — Plan capacity at 1.2–1.5× net, not 2×

-Statement.
-Gross throughput improves roughly 2×, but net of downstream incident cost, real delivery improvement is 1.2–1.5×.
+Gross throughput improves roughly 2×.
+Net of downstream incident cost, real delivery improvement is 1.2–1.5×.
 Vendor 5–10× claims survive only by ignoring what shipped.

-Why it matters.
-METR's −19% productivity finding, GitClear/Faros at 54% more bugs and 242.7% more incidents per PR, Veracode/Sherlock at 45–92% vulnerability rates in agent-generated code — all converge on the same picture.
-The published case for 1.2× is at its own dedicated post.
-The operational rule: plan capacity at the net figure, not the gross one.
+The evidence converges across independent sources: METR's −19% productivity finding; GitClear/Faros reporting 54% more bugs and 242.7% more incidents per PR; Veracode/Sherlock at 45–92% vulnerability rates in agent-generated code.
+The published case for 1.2× has its own dedicated post.

 Principle 13 — Plan for the J-curve